WallarooLabs/wally/examples/python/celsius-kafka/README.md

 ## Running Celsius Kafka

-In order to run the application you will need Machida.
-To build it, please see the [Linux](/book/linux-setup.md) or [Mac OS](/book/macos-setup.md) setup instructions.
+In order to run the application you will need Machida and the Cluster Shutdown tool.
+To build them, please see the [Linux](/book/linux-setup.md) or [Mac OS](/book/macos-setup.md) setup instructions.

 You will also need access to a Kafka cluster.
 This example assumes that there is a Kafka broker listening on port `9092` on `127.0.0.1`.